 The American troops had mostly slept on their arms.
-Though somewhat fatigued, and entertaining, it may be, considerable anxiety as to the result of the approaching struggle, a bright glow was imparted to their cheeks by the confidence and courage that continued to animate them.
-There were no laggards,-none to falter; and a beaming light sparkled in the eye of him who shook his comrade's hand at parting, and a high-souled daring curled his lip, when he went forth to battle, bearing with him the premonition of an early death, which, though it saddened the heart, had no enervating power.
+Though somewhat fatigued, and entertaining, it may be, considerable anxiety as to the result of the approaching struggle, a bright glow was imparted to their cheeks by the confidence and courage that continued to ani-There were no laggards,-none to falter; mate them. and a beaming light sparkled in the eye of him who shook his comrade's hand at parting, and a high-souled daring curled his lip, when he went forth to battle, bearing with him the premonition of an early death, which, though it saddened the heart, had no enervating power.
 All felt the importance of the movement.
 But little over ten thousand in number, they had precipitated themselves into a valley swarming with enemies.
-Fighting their way through rivulets of blood,through the intrenchments of Contreras, San Antonio, and Churubusco,-victors, too, at Casa de Mata and El Molino,-a sadly diminished band of less than 8,000 effective men,-their communications with the seacoast obstructed or cut off,-they now stood before a hostile city, every house, with its flat roofs and parapets, and every convent, church, and public edifice of which, could be converted into a fortification, containing 200,000 inhabitants, and defended by a frowning castle, by powerful batteries, and an army 25,000 strong.
+Fighting their way through rivulets of blood,through the intrenchments of Contreras, San Antonio,

+Over 500 round shot, near 300 shells, and 50 rounds of canister, were thrown into the castle and outworks during the bombardment. and Churubusco,-victors, too, at Casa de Mata and El Molino,-a sadly diminished band of less than 8,000 effective men,-their communications with the seacoast obstructed or cut off,-they now stood before a hostile city, every house, with its flat roofs and parapets, and every convent, church, and public edifice of which, could be converted into a fortification, containing 200,000 inhabitants, and defended by a frowning castle, by powerful batteries, and an army 25,000 strong.
 It was, indeed, a last stroke,-but life, death, every thing, depended on the issue!